Jonny Fairplay: Other appearances

 Dalton is also under contract with Wizard World to appear at its comic book conventions.

-On March 29, 2022, he appeared as a plaintiff on Judge Steve Harvey against Wrestling Promoter Ronnie Gossett.
+On March 29, 2022, he appeared as a plaintiff on Judge Steve Harvey against wrestling promoter Ronnie Gossett.

+In May 2023, Fairplay competed as a celebrity tribe captain in the second season of the NMB Celebrity Survivor Challenge.
+He was the 3rd person voted out of the game, placing 13th.

+In 2023, he participated in the reality competition show House of Villains on E!, finishing in fourth place.

+On October 1, 2025, Dalton was eliminated on the Fox game show The Floor.